dusty-phillips/prickle/README.txt

 make today", and "how many hours did I bill for this project" quickly and easily.
 It also handles basic invoicing.

+In version 0.4, I've ported prickle from couchdb to mongodb.
+Couchdb was getting slow for me, and I didn't like the interface for how to optimize it.
+Mongo has been much easier to work with.
+There is a script, migrate_to_mongo.py that may or may not work for porting your prickle data from couchdb.
+Patches are welcome!

 Preparation
 ============
 Make sure these apps are available on your system: